Charles Fletcher Lummis: El Alisal (Lummis House)

-Southwest Museum
+Southwest Museum of the American Indian

-By 1907, Lummis had founded the Southwest Museum of Los Angeles, California.
+By 1907, Lummis founded the Southwest Museum of the American Indian in Los Angeles.
 He had led the fundraising campaign to build a new structure for it and saw the building open in August 1914.

-The Southwest Museum operated independently until 2003, when it was merged into the Autry Museum of the American West.
+The Southwest Museum of the American Indian operated independently until 2003, when it was merged into the Autry Museum of the American West.
 The Autry launched a multi-year conservation project to preserve the enormous collection amassed by Lummis and his successors.
 Much of the material was moved off-site, but The Southwest Museum has maintained an ongoing public exhibit on Pueblo pottery that is free of charge and open on Saturdays only.

 Lummis Day Festival

 Beginning in 2006, the annual Lummis Day Festival was established by the Lummis Day Community Foundation.
 It holds the festival in Lummis' honor on the first Sunday in June, drawing people to El Alisal and Heritage Square Museum for poetry readings, art exhibits, music, dance performances, and family activities.
 The foundation is a non-profit organization of community activists and arts organization leaders.